 - Management of venous thromboembolism (VTE) in cancer patients: ESMO Clinical Practice Guidelines, European Society for Medical Oncology (2011)

-- Rivaroxaban for treating pulmonary embolism and preventing recurrent venous thromboembolism, NICE Technology Appraisal (Jun 2013)
+- Rivaroxaban for treating pulmonary embolism and preventing recurrent venous thromboembolism; NICE Technology Appraisals, June 2013

 - Ageno W, Agnelli G, Imberti D, et al; Risk factors for venous thromboembolism in the elderly: results of the master registry.
 Blood Coagul Fibrinolysis.
 2008 Oct;19(7):663-7.